OmkarAcharekar/Netflix_Clone/README.md

 ## Download

-You can [download]() the latest installable version of Netflix Clone for android and ios.
+You can [download]() the latest installable version of Netflix Clone for Android and Ios.